pexels beytlik 7707125 v4

 Have one person per drawer:

 If you have a till being operated by multiple employees, make sure to have only one person assigned to each drawer.
 It can get confusing if everyone is trying to balance the till at the same time, so having one person per drawer is the best way to go.
+Alternatively, if you have a single drawer, only let one employee use it at a time.

 Start with the largest denominations: